nasa/Common-Metadata-Repository/search-app/docs/api.md

 }
 ```

-### <a name="deleted-collections"></a> Find collections that have been deleted
+### <a name="deleted-collections"></a> Find collections that have been deleted after a given date

-To support metadata harvesting, a harvesting client can search CMR for collections that are deleted within a time period.
-The only search parameter supported is `revision_date` and its format is the same as the `revision_date` parameter in regular collection search.
+To support metadata harvesting, a harvesting client can search CMR for collections that are deleted after a given date.
+The only search parameter supported is `revision_date` and its format is slightly different from the `revision_date` parameter in regular collection search in that only one revision date can be provided and it can only be a starting date, not a date range.
 The only supported result format is xml references.
-The response is the references to the highest non-tombstone collection revisions of the collections that are deleted within the given revision date period. e.g.
+The response is the references to the highest non-tombstone collection revisions of the collections that are deleted. e.g.

 The following search will return the last revision of the collections that are deleted since 01/20/2017.